spencer-shadley/completed-class/17-NoSQL/1-tuesday-mongodb/preclass-drill/drill.md

 # Pre-class Drill

-- Login or signup for a leetcode account at https://leetcode.com
+- Signup for a leetcode account at https://leetcode.com

 - Solve [this problem](https://leetcode.com/problems/split-a-string-in-balanced-strings/)